 Step 1: Set Up the Project

-Create a new directory and install the MCP Python SDK:
+Create a new directory and install the MCP Python SDK with CLI tools:

 mkdir weather-mcp && cd weather-mcp